iustin/corydalis/docs/manual.md

 Note: due to the RPN parser, the order is critical in the parameters.

+### Atom searches on images versus folders

+Normally, a folder search will return all folders with at least one image matching the search filter.
+However, there are two exceptions to this case, in order to make the search concept more logical:

+- an empty search filter, meaning "match all" (technically, *all* with no parameters) will return also folders with no pictures; I consider this the natural behaviour when wanting to list "all".
+- a search for "no year information" will return the combination of the usual "folders containing pictures with no date information" and folders for which we can't determined the date at all (meaning no pictures with date information at all); again, I think this is more natural and allows cleaning mistakes in the repository.

+These two exceptions show that the mapping of the atom types between folders and images is not an exact `1:1`.
+It's possible that more exceptions will be added in the future.

 ### Quick search

 The quick search interface, available from the navigation bar,